MichaelKvarts/Pythontutor-tasks/README.md

 # Pythontutor-tasks
 original solutions

-Hi guys
+Hi guys!
-In this repository I will write strange and incomprehensible code
+In this repository, I will write strange and incomprehensible code